morelrep/morel-theme-generator/README.md

 - Run `$ git clone http://febr3s.github.io/morel-site-generator` to clone the repository.
 - Run `$ cd morel-site-generator` to move to the repository folder
 - Run `$ bundle update` to update the theme and its dependencies.
 If you don't have Ruby on your system, follow the instructions in [Jekyll](https://jekyllrb.com/docs/ruby-101/)
+- Run `ruby dev.rb`(alternatively, delete `febr3s.github.io/morel-theme-generator` from the `remote_theme` line:)
-- Run `$ bundle exec jekyll serve --config _config_local.yml` to run the test site.
+- Run `$ bundle exec jekyll serve --config _config.yml,_config_local.yml --livereload` to run the test site.

 ## Customize {#configure}

 Now you have on your local computer a ready-made site *with sample content, from the MOREL  site Afro Latin American Writers in Translation ([ALAWiT](https://alawit.org))*.
-You can run it locally to test with `$ bundle exec jekyll serve --config _config_local.yml`.
+You can run it locally to test with `$ bundle exec jekyll serve --config _config.yml,_config_local.yml --livereload`.

 To fill it with your site's information, follow these steps: